 When we get home, exhausted but happy, to eat the dinner my husband prepared and regale him and the kids with stories from the march, I’m surprised to see a new email from my mother.
 I had nearly given up after weeks of silence.
 She already knows where her Democratic senators stand on the Trump administration’s plans for education, she tells me, but she has called her representative to ask him to support the education of “our special needs children,” as she puts it, and make sure their rights are protected.

 It’s the first time in years my mother has contacted one of her elected officials.
 She didn’t do it because she relished the opportunity to take action or call a stranger, I am sure of it — she must have called for me.
 For my kids.

 It’s a short email.
 She doesn’t ask me for any more action items.
 Maybe she even hopes I won’t respond.
 In my head, though, I’m already composing my response.
 Thanks, Mom.
 That’s great.
 Here’s what you can do next.

 Nicole Chung’s essays and articles have appeared in The New York Times, BuzzFeed, Hazlitt, GQ, Vulture, The Atlantic, and many other publications.
-She is an editor at Catapult and the former managing editor of The Toast.
-Her book, a memoir of growing up adopted and searching for her Korean birth family, will be published next year.
+She is the editor-in-chief of Catapult magazine and the former managing editor of The Toast.
+All You Can Ever Know, her memoir of growing up adopted and searching for her Korean birth family, will be published in Fall 2018.

 Excerpted from from Nasty Women: Feminism, Resistance, and Revolution in Trump’s America, edited by Samhita Mukhopadhyay and Kate Harding.
 Copyright © 2017 by Samhita Mukhopadhyay and Kate Harding.
 With permission of the publisher, Picador.
 All rights reserved.